Report: Plotters of school shootings nearly always communicate plans to others

-As a project of its National Threat Assessment Center, the U.S. Secret Service analyzed 67 plots to commit school shootings which were averted, and found that in 63 of those plots — 94 percent — the students had shared their plans with someone, and nearly half had documented their ideas in writing or online.
-A study released March 30 found a number of similarities both among the foiled plots, and in a comparison of those whose attacks were averted and those who actually committed school violence.
+As a project of its National Threat Assessment Center, the U.S. Secret Service analyzed 67 plots to commit school shootings that were averted, and it found that in 63 of those plots — 94 percent — the students had shared their plans with someone, and nearly half had documented their ideas in writing or online.
+A study released Tuesday found a number of similarities both among the foiled plots, and in a comparison of those whose attacks were averted and those who actually committed school violence.

-And what the Secret Service emphasized in releasing the report, “Averting Target School Violence,” is that school attacks are largely preventable.
+And what the Secret Service emphasized in releasing the report, “Averting Targeted School Violence,” is that school attacks are largely preventable.

 “There are almost always intervention points available,” said Lina Alathari, the lead author of the report, “before a student resorts to violence,” such as those who were bullying victims, or those who have had experience with in-school discipline or adult law enforcement.
 “Early intervention is key to prevention,” Alathari said.